Mr-Developer2204/File-Transfer/README.md

 # File-Transfer
-**File Transfer Application from android to android **Hello I am creating the application for transfering files
+**File Transfer Application from android to android **Hello we are  creating the application for transfering files